Dynamic behavior for a gradient algorithm with energy and momentum: Convergence of trajectories

-\begin{remark} The convergence rate in (iii) is not optimal, since it is based on (\ref{uR}) with $\beta=\alpha/2$ for $1/2<\alpha<1$, for which the \L ojasiewicz inequality is not used to its full extent in the proof of Theorem \ref{cvgtheta}.
-If (\ref{uR}) held with $\beta=\alpha$ for such case, we would have $z(t)=0$ for some $t<\infty$, which would imply a finite time convergence.
-Indeed, this is the case for $\dot \theta =-\nabla f(\theta)$, as proved in \cite[Theorem 4.7]{BDL07} \end{remark} \begin{remark} The exponential convergence rate in (i) is consistent with that obtained in Theorem \ref{cvg}, though $K=\frac{1}{2C_1}$ may not be sharp. \end{remark}
+\begin{remark} The convergence rate in (3) is suboptimal as it relies on (\ref{uR}) with $\beta=\alpha/2$ for $1/2<\alpha<1$.
+In this scenario, the full potential of the \L ojasiewicz inequality is not used in the proof of Theorem \ref{cvgtheta}.
+Had (\ref{uR}) held with $\beta=\alpha$ in such cases, it would have led to $z(t)=0$ for some finite $t$, indicating a faster, finite time convergence.
+This assertion is demonstrated in \cite[Theorem 4.7]{BDL07} for the case for $\dot \theta =-\nabla f(\theta)$. \end{remark} 2mm

+\begin{remark} The exponential convergence rate in (1) aligns with the result obtained in Theorem \ref{cvg}, though $K=\frac{1}{2C_1}$ may not be optimally sharp. \end{remark} 2mm

+\begin{remark} A counterexample by Baillon \cite{Baillon78} for the steepest descent equation $\dot \theta +\nabla f(\theta)=0$ suggests that, likely, convexity alone is not sufficient for the trajectories of (\ref{sgdemode-}) to converge strongly.
+In the case of a general convex fucntion $f$, one may instead aim to demonstrate the weak convergence of trajectories, following the approach outlined in \cite[Theorem 5.1]{AABR02} for a dissipative dynamical system with Hessian-driven damping.
+It is important to note that the conditions outlined in (\ref{KL}) are insufficient to imply the convexity of the function.
+This is exemplified by the case of $f(\theta)=|\theta_2-sin(\theta_1)|^{1/\alpha}$ where $\alpha \in (0, 1)$.
+Although this function satisfies (\ref{KL}) with $c=1/\alpha$, it does not guarantee convexity.
+Furthermore, the set of minimizers for $f$ characterized by the graph of $\theta_2=\sin \theta_1$, is also non-convex. \end{remark}